 Written by Kelley Holland

-A financial advisor is trained to give you specific financial advice, whether it’s about paying down debt or investing or saving for the future.
+A financial advisor is trained to give you specific financial advice, whether it’s about paying down debt or choosing investments or saving for the future.
 He or she will assess your current financial state and show you what you can do to improve it, drawing on established principles of investing and personal finance.
 Advisors can be independent or affiliated with a financial firm, and they may help you with all of your financial life or simply give advice on investing – or something in between.

 - identify what you want to achieve